What’s Causation and How Do I Prove It?

 Proximate cause prevents the plaintiff from suing parties whose actions are too remote to hold them liable fairly.
 It does this by only making a defendant liable for the foreseeable injuries they cause to foreseeable plaintiffs.

 Say Driver A ran a red light and hit Driver B. This time, Driver B spins out and hits Driver C. Was it foreseeable that Driver A would strike at least one car if they sped through a red light at a busy intersection?
 Yes, a reasonable person would have predicted the likelihood of an accident.

 Driver A would also likely be liable for Driver C’s injuries under a proximate cause analysis.
 Even though Driver B actually collided with Driver C, Driver A’s actions were the proximate cause of Driver C’s accident and injuries.
 It was foreseeable that Driver A’s running through a red light might cause a collision with another driver (Driver B) who might also collide with a third driver (Driver C).

 It’s easy to see how complicated causation can be, and defendants are likely to toss out any mitigating factors to offset their culpability.
-If you’re facing a personal injury case, it may be in your best interest to consult with experienced legal counsel who can guide you through the process.
+If you’re facing a personal injury case, it may be in your best interest to consult with a knowledgable lawyer who can guide you through the process.